JID: 2010–2016: Career beginnings

-In 2014, he opened up with EarthGang and Bas on Ab-Soul's These Days Tour following the release of Spillage Village's first collaboration project, Bears Like This.
-On January 26, 2015, he released his first extended play DiCaprio EP.
-On July 6, Spillage Village released their second collaboration project Bears Like This Too.
-He also toured with Omen on the Elephant Eyes Tour and Bas on the Too High to Riot Tour.
-On December 2, 2016, Spillage Village released Bears Like This Too Much with features from J. Cole and Bas, and production from Mac Miller, Ducko Mcfli, Childish Major and J. Cole among others.
+In 2014, he opened with EarthGang and Bas for Ab-Soul's These Days Tour following the release of Spillage Village's first mixtape, Bears Like This.
+On January 26, 2015, he released his first extended play, DiCaprio EP.
+On July 6, Spillage Village released their second mixtape Bears Like This Too.
+He also toured with Omen on the Elephant Eyes Tour and with Bas on the Too High to Riot Tour.
+On December 2, 2016, Spillage Village released Bears Like This Too Much with features from J. Cole and Bas, and production from Mac Miller, Ducko Mcfli, Childish Major, and J. Cole, among others.